 Shaibur and team (2008) studied arsenic levels in sea aster, which was found to be largely concentrated in the roots and not of significant concern to the plant’s overall toxicity.7

-Lack of data on contraindications, side effects and toxicity of a plant is not absolute proof of its safety.
-Always exercise caution when using a new wild edible particularly during pregnancy or when breastfeeding.
+The lack of data on contraindications, side effects and toxicity of a plant is not absolute proof of its safety.
+Always exercise caution when using a new wild edible, particularly during pregnancy or when breastfeeding.